19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Low Fantasy Alchemy.md

 # Low Fantasy Alchemy

 Alchemy is the foundation of modern magical understanding.
 All alchemical understanding points towards the following general recipe for successful potion brewing.

-If you use [Low Fantasy Alchemy](Low%20Fantasy%20Alchemy.md), then PCs who are incapable of [True Brewing](Low%20Fantasy%20Alchemy.md#High%20Level%20(PCs%207th%20Level%20and%20Up)) are also incapable of [Spellcasting](../Spellcasting/Spellcasting.md).
+If you use [Low Fantasy Alchemy](Low%20Fantasy%20Alchemy.md), then PCs are incapable of [Spellcasting](../Spellcasting/Spellcasting.md) until they learn how to cast spells through the story (GM's discretion), or they become capable of the [True Brewing Procedure](Low%20Fantasy%20Alchemy.md#True%20Brewing%20Procedure), whichever comes first.

 *This ruleset approximates the spell slot system of BX D&D*